sjackman/resume/README.md

 Developed the firmware for Pathway's product line of lighting control devices.
 These devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols.
 Modernized the lighting control industry in developing a device, the Pathport, to adapt legacy serial equipment to an Ethernet network.
 This device won an award for best new product at the industry trade show, Lighting Dimensions International.

-#### 2002 May—Co-op work experience—Vortek Industries Ltd.

-Worked on the rapid thermal processing tool used in the manufacturing of semiconductor devices.
-Developed the temperature sensor and lamp power control system using the QNX real-time operating system.

 ## Volunteer Experience

 #### 2002–present—Open-source developer